Automated Privacy Information Annotation in Large Language Model Interactions: Related Work

-\textbf{Privacy Datasets.} Existing datasets for privacy detection are limited to specific domains and there is no large-scale dataset for real-name user interaction dialogues.
+\textbf{Privacy Datasets.} Existing datasets for privacy detection are limited to specific domains and there is no large-scale dataset for real-name LLM interactions.
 For instance, PrivacyBot \cite{privacybot} provides a sentence-level privacy classification dataset, while I2B2/UTHealth \cite{i2b2} and CEGS N-GRID \cite{cegs} focus on privacy entity recognition in the personal health domain.
-CodE ALLTAG \cite{codealltag} targets privacy entity recognition in German emails, TAB \cite{tab} annotates privacy entities in court judgments, and JobStack \cite{jobstack} specializes in privacy entity annotation in job postings.
-Additionally, these datasets face challenges of data volume and they are manually labeled. {In contrast, our dataset focuses on LLM interactions and is annotated automatically, resulting in significantly larger scale compared to existing datasets and encompassing a broader range of privacy.
+CodE ALLTAG \cite{codealltag} targets privacy entity recognition in German emails, TAB \cite{tab} annotates private entities in court judgments, and JobStack \cite{jobstack} specializes in identifying such entities in job postings.
+SynthPAI \cite{synthpai} annotates simulated comments with inferable personal attributes, such as age and gender.
+Additionally, these datasets face challenges of data volume, and they are manually labeled.
+In contrast, our dataset focuses on LLM interactions and is annotated automatically, resulting in a significantly larger scale compared to existing datasets and encompassing a broader range of privacy.
 Furthermore, it offers detailed information for each extracted privacy phrase.
-The comparison details are provided in Appendix \ref{sec:compare_dataset}.}
+Table \ref{table:dataset_compare} presents a comparison between our dataset and existing datasets.